Arsenal21/stripe-payments/stripe-payments/readme.txt

 - [New API]: Adjusted payment popup display on mobile devices.

 = 2.0.8 =
-- [New API]: Added compatability with optimization plugins that do minify\combine JavaScript.
+- [New API]: Added compatibility with optimization plugins that do minify\combine JavaScript.
 - [New API]: Fixed currency wasn't properly updated for variable currency payments in some situations.
 - [New API]: Fixed product with stock control enabled could produce fatal error during payment process under some circumstances.
 - [New API]: Fixed checkbox custom field display issue.